 Matsutake mushrooms are easy to mix up with other species of mushrooms that are poisonous, especially white varieties of poisonous amanita mushrooms.
 Never eat a wild mushroom without running it past an expert.
 This warning is particularly important with matsutake mushrooms.
-See my article Common Poisonous Mushrooms to Watch Out For for more details.
+See our article Common Poisonous Mushrooms to Watch Out For for more details.

 Store-bought commercially-grown mushrooms are generally clean, although it is always a good idea to brush them off with a damp paper towel before you cook them.
 If you harvested your matsutake yourself, use a mushroom brush (or a soft pastry brush if you don’t have one) to remove excess soil and dirt before wiping them off.

 Avoid using too much water to prevent the underside of the mushroom from soaking as this will give them a sponge-like texture, and that’s not something you want.
 Trim and discard the soil-infused bottom part of the stem as well.

 Wrap whole matsutake mushrooms in aluminum foil before placing them in plastic ziplock bags or airtight containers to freeze them.
 Freezing is a better preservation method than drying, because drying matsutake alters its flavor significantly.

 What Do Matsutake Mushrooms Taste Like?